 This course will provide an introduction to Old English language and literature with an emphasis on language.
-It will focus on teaching Old English grammar by analyzing passages from Old English prose texts and poetry, including some elegies and brief selections from Beowulf.
-It also investigates the traditions that passed these texts on to posterity from Anglo-Saxon times to the present in the forms of printed translations, visible images, and electronic sources.
+It focuses on Old English grammar by analyzing passages from Old English prose texts and poetry, including some elegies and brief selections from Beowulf.
+Further, it investigates the traditions that helped maintain these works from Anglo-Saxon times to the present in the forms of printed translations, visible images, and electronic sources.
 Three semester credit hours.